Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon R9 390X 8G, in theory, should perform quite a bit faster than the Radeon HD 6450 (OEM) overall. (explain)
+Memory BandwidthPerformance-wise, the Radeon R9 390X 8G should in theory be much superior to the Radeon HD 6450 (OEM) in general. (explain)

-Pixel RateIf using high levels of AA is important to you, then the Radeon R9 390X 8G is superior to the Radeon HD 6450 (OEM), by far. (explain)
+Pixel RateIf running with a high resolution is important to you, then the Radeon R9 390X 8G is superior to the Radeon HD 6450 (OEM), and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison